edgi-govdata-archiving/archivers-harvesting-tools/python-scraper/README.md

-# Diafygi's python scraper
+# Python scraper

 This is [diafygi](https://github.com/diafygi)'s scraping script for the [2017 DataRescueSFBay event](https://github.com/DataRescueSFBay/DataRescueSFBay-Event).

-There's a bunch of commented out sections that have example scripts to get started for various types of situations.
+There's several commented out sections that have example scripts to get started for various types of situations.
 Just uncomment the section that you need and start coding!

 ## How to use

-* Install the dependencies (recommended to use a virtualenv).
+* Install the dependencies (recommended to use a python3 virtualenv).
 ```
 pip install -r requirements.txt
 ```